The requirements for the best Bitcoin wallet?

 This article discusses a checklist or requirement list for the best bitcoin wallet.
 For the readers who do not have a lot of time to read, we start with a short summary:

 The best Bitcoin wallet should be an easy to use plug-and-play wallet for everyone.
 It should combine the highest security of cold storage with the convenience of an online software wallet.
 The wallet should not have any possible third party risks concerning your private key.
 It should contain the private key on cold storage under your control.
 It should contain at least one secret hidden wallet.
 It should be a 100 % hacker, malware and theft proof Bitcoin wallet.
 Even if the wallet backup is stolen, the bitcoins ought be safe!
-Only the Digital Bitbox, a Bitcoin hardware wallet developed in Switzerland, meets all the requirements discussed below:
+Only a few hardware wallets in combination with a proper wallet seed backup security solution are recommended: Trezor, Ledger Nano S and the Digital Bitbox.
+The Digital Bitbox is a extremley secure Bitcoin hardware wallet developed in Switzerland.
+It meets all the requirements discussed below:

 The requirement’s list for the best bitcoin wallet: